Borsonia mitromorphoides: Description

-Sculpture : The indistinctly turreted whorls have a broad shoulder showing deeply curved growth-lines.
+Sculpture: The indistinctly turreted whorls have a broad shoulder showing deeply curved growth-lines.
 Below the faint angle there are short axial costae which are very little raised and broadly convex, about 10 on a whorl.
 On the body whorl they are very oblique, and vanish on the lower half.
 The axials are knobby and squarish on the spire whorls.
-They are crossed on the spire by 5 fine spiral threads, and the whole of the body whorl is spirally lirate.
+They are crossed on the spire by five fine spiral threads, and the whole of the body whorl is spirally lirate.
 Oblique curved growth-lines are distinctly visible.
 The spire is conical, of nearly the same height as the aperture with siphonal canal.
-The outlines are straight with an angle 50°.
+The outlines are straight with an angle of 50°.
 The protoconch is broken off, but evidently very small.
 The shell contains six whorls without the protoconch, first slowly then more rapidly descending, angled at the lower third, the broad shoulder slightly concave.
 The body whorl is convex below the angle and contracted at the base.
 The suture is well impressed, slightly wavy.
 The aperture is very narrowly pear-shaped, lightly channelled above, gradually narrowing below into a comparatively long, narrow, and open siphonal canal, its base truncated.
-The outer lip is damaged, convex above, very faintly excavated farther down.
-The columella is slightly oblique, with 2 well-pronounced oblique plaits at the middle, very faintly deflected towards the canal.
+The outer lip is damaged, convex above, very faintly excavated further down.
+The columella is slightly oblique, with two well-pronounced oblique plaits at the middle, very faintly deflected towards the canal.
 The inner lip is thin and narrow.